 Section 1: MWF 9:15 - 10:20 a.m.

 This course is designed for students who will study Japanese for the first time at the college level.
 In this course, you will acquire skills in elementary-level speaking, listening, reading, and writing of modern Japanese.
 Tutorials meet during the last 15 minutes of each class.
 This time is reserved for reviewing material presented in class as well as learning about Japanese culture.

 By the end of the semester, you will be able to:

 This course will also integrate Japanese tangible culture such as food, music, and art with each language lesson.

-For a list of courses being offered this semester, please visit the Registrar's Web site.
+For a complete list of courses being offered by the Modern Languages & Cultures Department this semester, please visit the Registrar's Web site.